KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 >[!EXTRACREDIT]
 >What is **Dependency Injection**?
 >
 >Dependency injection is a technique to provide code dependencies within an application.
-It is a software pattern where a class relies on dependencies from an external source rather than creating them on their own, and it a best practice for writing well-architected code.
+It is a software pattern where a class relies on dependencies from an external source rather than creating them on their own, and it is a best practice for writing well-architected code.
 This, in turn, makes the code is more maintainable and testable.
 >
 >Angular has a DI system built in and automatically creates all dependencies.
 When code has a dependency, such as `TriviaService` depending on `HttpClient`, Angular automatically creates an instance of `HttpClient` to pass into the `TriviaService`.
 >